 Building Your Photography Business

-The first step in building your real estate photography business is to create a website that showcases your photography.
+The first step in building your real estate photography business is to create a website or online portfolio that showcases your photography.

 Keep it clean and simple, while showcasing your best work, your personality, and the area where you live and work.

 With PhotoUp’s custom websites you can build a website or online portfolio and have it up and running in no time.
 Also, make use of social media platforms like Facebook, Instagram, and LinkedIn to start marketing your business online.

 On your social channels, you should keep it light and informative and try to build engagement.

 Let people know who you are and what you do, but don’t overwhelm them with too much information or bombard them with salesy content.

 Starting or joining Facebook Groups in your niche is a good way to engage with fans and followers and get eyeballs on your photography.